Platinum Hits (Jason Derulo album)

 Platinum Hits is the first greatest hits album by American singer Jason Derulo, released on July 29, 2016, by Beluga Heights Records and Warner Bros.
 Records.
-The album contains 11 previously released singles from Jason Derulo (2010), Future History (2011), Tattoos (2013), Talk Dirty (2014) and Everything Is 4 (2015) along with a new song titled "Kiss the Sky" from the movie Storks (2016).
+The album contains 11 previously released singles from Jason Derulo (2010), Future History (2011), Tattoos (2013), Talk Dirty (2014) and Everything Is 4 (2015) along with a new song titled "Kiss the Sky" from the soundtrack to Storks (2016).

 Background and release

 The release of Platinum Hits was announced by Derulo on July 29, 2016.
 The compilation album consists of all of his singles which have been certified platinum or multi-platinum by RIAA.

 Promotion

 "Kiss the Sky" was released as promotional single from the album, and is also featured on the soundtrack of the 2016 animated film Storks.

 Commercial performance

-The album debuted at number 83 on the Billboard 200 with 7,000 equivalent album units, selling 2,000 copies in its first week.
+The album debuted at number 83 on the Billboard 200 with 7,000 equivalent album units in its first week.